New Zealand's subantarctic islands

 You can help

 - Support sustainable fisheries.
-Many thousands of seabirds are killed each year as bycatch to the fisheries industry.
-Although these deaths are unintentional it is important that commercial fishing practises improve.
-Public support is essential in order to bring about change.
+Thousands of seabirds are killed each year as bycatch to the fisheries industry.
+Although these deaths are unintentional it is important that commercial fishing practices improve.
 Learn more about this issue, and commit to sustainable seafood choices whenever you can.

-- Plastic kills.
-Albatross chicks and marine mammals can die from ingesting plastic.Redue the nt of plastic you use and dispose of it properly.
+- Reduce the amount of plastic you use and dispose of it properly.